 Through training your own workflows through Levity AI, you would be able to dramatically reduce the hours spent on mindless work and optimize the effectiveness of your processes.
-For example, through importing accumulated data from your Gmail inbox, or any other source, to the platform and training your own custom model on it, you could reduce hundreds of hours that would otherwise be spent opening and analyzing each relevant piece of data.
-Audibene has already optimized their processes through integrating this MLaaS in their business without needing to involve technical workers in the process.
+For example, by importing accumulated data from your Gmail inbox, or any other source, to the platform and training your own custom model on it, you could reduce hundreds of hours that would otherwise be spent opening and analyzing each relevant piece of data.
+Audibene has already optimized its processes by integrating this MLaaS into its business without needing to involve technical workers in the process.

 Levity’s Machine Learning platform will allow you to build end-to-end processes with complex logic without having to use a single line of code, making it the best option for non-developers in small and medium-sized businesses that want to automate processes in the most straightforward way.
+Levity offers more customizability than other platforms, as well as supporting processes that require highly complex logic.
 In terms of data transparency, while operating on the cloud, you can access Levity’s own API so you are always in the loop with how your data is being processed.

 Room for improvement

 No one's perfect, and neither are we.
 Levity currently focuses purely on classification problems - and creative problem-solving.
 It's not always easy to change your workflows to move towards a more automated infrastructure - but we are here to help you figure out how to bring you unlocked value!
 Just reach out to us on Twitter or shoot us a message in the chat widget - can't wait to hear from you!